This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 - Below that, adjust the slider for Balance and Primary and set them to 0.5.

-Now, close the app and try playing any audio file to check if the speakers are working well.
+Now, close the app and attempt to play any audio file to check if the MacBook Pro audio crackling has disappeared.

 We hope you were able to fix your speakers’ crackling issue using one of the methods listed above.
 Generally, most issues can be fixed by a simple restart or software update, so instead of trying the harder methods first, try doing these.
 If they don’t work, it might be time for you to spend some time with your device and do one of the other methods listed.